siphilelemkhizee/Prohealth-FrontEnd-And-Web-Sytem/README.md

 ## 📌 Project Overview

-This web-based system is designed to streamline medical appointment scheduling, allowing doctors and patients to manage their bookings efficiently.
+This front-end and web-based system is designed to streamline medical appointment scheduling, allowing doctors and patients to manage their bookings efficiently.
 It features role-based access, data analytics, and secure authentication for a seamless experience.

 ## 🚀 Key Features